teem2/dreemgldemo/DreemGL-Technical-Overview.md

 Every background shader for a every visible item is a nested class which lives on a sprite.
 A good example is the [sprite_gl.js background color](https://github.com/teem2/dreemgl/blob/dev/core/renderer/sprite_gl.js#L34-L80).
 Nested classes contain a reference to the container class through the classroot reference.

+ Nested classes add a lot of flexibility when building components using class composition: To specialize shader on a view,

+## Known Limitations
+1. Event handling for sprites/views only works if the sprite/view receiving the event is the child of another sprite.
+So

+		screen -> sprite/view (w:100%,h:100%) -> sprite/view receiving events.

+2. Screen does not maintain maximum height when width/height are set to 100%, and a child view is placed onto the screen.